 While prepaid isn’t as popular as it once was, the smaller telcos that do focus on prepaid plans — such as Boost Mobile and Catch Connect — manage to squeeze some good value in.
-Boost Mobile, for example, includes unlimited international calls to select countries on all plans.
+Boost Mobile, for example, includes unlimited international calls to select countries on most plans.

 Whatever value you’re after, you might find the right deal for you if you’re looking at prepaid plans.
 The table below shows a selection of prepaid plans on Canstar Blue’s database, listed in order of standard cost, lowest to highest.
 These are products with links to referral partners.